The Process Of Meiosis Results In

 The Purpose of Meiosis

 The primary purpose of meiosis is to produce gametes (sperm and egg cells in animals, spores in plants) that contain half the number of chromosomes as the parent cell.
-This reduction is crucial because, during fertilization, two gametes fuse to form a zygote with the correct diploid number of chromosomes.
+That said, this reduction is crucial because, during fertilization, two gametes fuse to form a zygote with the correct diploid number of chromosomes.
 Without meiosis, the chromosome number would double with each generation, leading to genetic instability and developmental abnormalities.

 Key Differences Between Meiosis and Mitosis